 Year after year I watched the woman I loved suffer, and there was nothing I could do to change it.
 I already harbored a resentment of doctors and western medicine because I’d watched my mother lose a battle with breast cancer as a teenager.
 That resentment had begun to simmer, and it was bound up with the pain I held over all my lost loved ones in a sticky web of self-pity and sorrow.
 I was also deeply attached to a story I had made up about myself: my lot in life, I had decided, was that the people I loved most would always get sick and die.
 This is eventually everyone’s story, of course.
 But it’s difficult to see that when you’re caught up in your own story, struggling against acceptance of the basic nature of life.
 I was holding on tight to the notion that pain is a punishment; pleasure, a reward.

-The problem with beliefs is how we brainwash ourselves with them.
+The problem with beliefs is how we brainwash ourselves with them; the human mind is programmed to do this, and excels at it.
 We will put ourselves through whatever it takes in order to hold up the construct of a belief about ourselves, another person, anything.
 Beliefs are like prison guards who have us convinced we’re living in the free world; meanwhile, we’re living in confinement.